 Not so fortunate as the other chapels was George Whitefield's Tabernacle, originally built in 1756 as a centre for Whitefield's work in west London.
-It was damaged by fire in 1857 and rebuilt in 1903, only to be destroyed by one of the last V2 rockets on London in 1945.
+It was damaged by fire in 1857 and rebuilt in 1903, only to be destroyed by one of the last V2 missiles on London in 1945.
 An uninspiring red brick building, the Whitefield Memorial Church, opened in 1957, now stands on the site and is used by an American congregation.
 There used to be a plaque on the outside north wall recording that Augustus Toplady was buried in the original chapel in 1778.
 The open space alongside, known as Whitefield Gardens, has a series of display panels telling the story of the Tabernacle and other events and personalities associated with the area.

 Forming a short dog-leg between the north end of Regent Street and Portland Place, Langham Place is the location of Broadcasting House, headquarters of the BBC, and also All Souls Church (W1B 3DA), whose distinct profile often provides the backdrop for an outside interview or broadcast.

 Designed by John Nash and opened in 1824, the church's unusual style features a circular vestibule supported by Grecian columns, approached by tiers of steps, which provide a convenient spot for local workers to sit and eat their sandwiches.
 Above the vestibule, the spire emerges from another circle of columns.